mydg13/mydg_project/README.md

   <img src="https://github.com/mydg13/BirthData_Project/blob/main/image/image6.png?raw=true" alt="Description of image" width="50%" />
 </p>

-#### 2.2 Regression
+##### 2.2 Regression

 It has been observed that first-born children tend to weigh less than their later-born siblings, and this effect is statistically significant.
 However, this result is somewhat surprising, as there is no obvious biological mechanism that would necessarily cause first-borns to be lighter.
 This raises the question of whether the observed relationship might be spurious.

 Input:

 - Independent variable: isfirst (a dummy variable indicating whether the child is first-born)
 - Dependent variable (target for prediction): totalwgt_lb (birth weight in pounds)

-- This model compares the average birth weight of first-born children with that of non-first-born children.
+This model compares the average birth weight of first-born children with that of non-first-born children.

 Findings:

 - Coefficient of isfirst[T.True] (-0.1248): First-born children (isfirst=True) weigh on average 0.1248 pounds less than non-first-born children.
 - R-squared (0.002): The model explains about 0.2% of the variation in birth weight based on whether the child is first-born.→ Being first-born is just one of many factors that influence birth weight; many other important variables are not captured in this model.

-- P-value for isfirst[T.True] (0.000):The result is highly statistically significant, suggesting that the difference in weight between first-born and non-first-born children is unlikely to be due to random chance and may be driven by an underlying factor.
+- P-value for isfirst[T.True] (0.000): The result is highly statistically significant, suggesting that the difference in weight between first-born and non-first-born children is unlikely to be due to random chance and may be driven by an underlying factor.

 Conclusion: